Th3ThirdEyeView/Th3ThirdEyeView.github.io/README.md

 ## 🧾 License
 Licensed under the **MIT License © 2025 Th3ThirdEyeView**
-You’re free to use, modify, and share this project — just give proper credit.
+You’re free to use, modify, and share this project — give proper credit.

 ---